badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 These constants can be used in expressions just like a variable name.

 #### Predefined Functions
 Sometimes a function needs to be referenced before it is defined.
 The `predef` declaration reserves the label for a function.
-The 'import' declaration block also uses the `predef` declaration to reserve an external function.
+The `import` declaration block also uses the `predef` declaration to reserve an external function.
 Outside of an `import` block, `predef` will only predefine a function that must be declared later in the source file, otherwise an error will occur.

 ```
     predef exec_file, mydef